carc1n0gen/angular-1-starter/README.md

 Angular 1 Starter
 =================

-This is a boilerplate starting point for developing angular 1 applications.
+This is my boilerplate starting point for developing angular 1 applications.
-It use Laravel mix, which is built on top of webpack to allow you to use modern JavaScript features.
+It uses webpack to bundle javascript and sass.

 Developing
 ----------

 For developing apps on top of this repo there are a few useful commands:

-`npm run dev`: Build the app.
-This produces a dist folder with the output.
+`npm run dev`: Build the bundles

-`npm run watch`: Watch the src folder for changes and build when changes are detected.
-Also outputs to the dist folder
+`npm run watch`: Watch for changes and rebuild bundles

-`npm run production`: Build a production version of the app.
-Also outputs to the dist folder
+`npm run prod`: Build minified bundles for production use

-`npm run hot`: Start a http server with hot reloading and watch for changes.
+`npm run hot`: Start the webpack dev server with hot reloader